ptgaag/events/day1/05-01:30 PM - 02:00 PM - Style of Influence Exercise.md

-Style of Influence Exercise - All Teams
+SOI Exercise - All Teams